muyangshi/GPD_ScaleMixture/GPDnotebook.md

 # Meetings

 ## Nov.
+19 Tuesday Meeting with

+## Nov.
+11 Tuesday Meeting with Ben/Likun/Mark

+Notes:

+- Fix $\gamma_k$ at truth and re-run the chain, see if $\phi_k$ still under estimates
+- Profile (marginal) likelihood for each $\phi_k$ to see if the likelihood is uni-modal

+To Talk:

+- Verify sampler implementation on imputation

+- Show underestimation of $\phi_k$

+### Nov.
 5 Tuesday Meeting with Ben

-- Sampler
+- Verify sampler implementation on imputation
   - When updating $Z_t$, just update $Z_{obs}$ with random walk
     - should it be random walk or a conditional draw??
 Or maybe it doesn't matter?
   - When doing the imputation, draw $Z_{miss} | Z_{obs}$